dwkim78/pdtrend/README.md

 PDT (<b>P</b>hotometric <b>D</b>e<b>T</b>rending Algorithm  aims to remove systematic trends in the light curves.
 For details about the algorithm, see [Kim et al. 2009](http://adsabs.harvard.edu/abs/2009MNRAS.397..558K).
 In brief, PDT finds clusters of light curves that are highly correlated, construct one master trend per cluster and detrend an individual light curve using the constructed master trends by minimizing residuals while constraining coefficients to be positive.

 The latest PDT uses [Birch](https://en.wikipedia.org/wiki/BIRCH) to find highly-correlated light curves rather than [Hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering) that [Kim et al. 2009](http://adsabs.harvard.edu/abs/2009MNRAS.397..558K) originally used.
-This is mainly because 1) Birch is scalable (i.e. applicable to large dataset), and 2) Birch does not need to set the number of clusters.
+This is mainly because 1) Birch does not need to set the number of clusters, and 2) Birch is scalable (i.e. applicable to large dataset).

-Note that PDT is designed to work <b>best</b> when the input light curves have the same number of data points that are synced in time (see [How to Use PDT](#how-to-use-pdt)).
+Note that PDT is designed for the input light curves having the same number of data points that are <b>synced</b> in time (see [How to Use PDT](#how-to-use-pdt)).
 Nevertheless, PDT provides a module to deal with missing data points (i.e. not-synced data).
-For details, see the section: [Missing Data Points](#missing-data-points).
+For details, see the section: [Missing Values](#missing-values).
 Also note that the light curves <b>must</b> be cleaned beforehand (e.g. highly-fluctuated data points, etc).

 Although PDT is designed for astronomical research, PDT can be applied to any kind of time series data such as stock market, weather data, etc.